One of our clients sent me this picture of Puppy Cam on their TV, staring Nanny Andeigh playing with the F Litter.

 Clean up station, paper towels are held in place with a bungee.

 Outside puppy patio.
-To keep puppies clean during rainy seasons we put in this patio made from stall mats (Tractor Supply Company) and old x pen panels.
-The puppy patio opens into a grassy area on the left.
+To keep puppies clean during rainy seasons we put in this patio, made from stall mats with a fence surrounding.

 At 8 weeks puppies get cup chairs to rest in.
 They use the steps to climb in.